ing-bank/rokku/docs/Design_considerations.md

 ## Deployment choices

+### Dependent components - Ranger and Atlas

+In general Ranger and Atlas come as part of Hortonworks HDP.
+But they are also available as standalone components.
+There are two options to consider:

+#### option 1 - integrate with services from HDP and reuse existing setup

+Pros:
+- already existing infrastructure
+- separate maintenance is not required

+Cons:
+- setup and integration may be more complex

+#### option 2 - deploy and maintain separate instances of Ranger and Atlas

+Pros:
+- infra just for Gargoyle needs
+- dedicated setup is done for Gargoyle

+Cons:
+- new components for maintenance

 ### On RGW nodes vs. Openshift

 Gargoyle proxy will be placed on the same nodes that Ceph RadosGW.
 RGW will listen on localhost, while